armanxbabakhani/PMRQMC_HS_C--/README.md

 Provide examples demonstrating the usage of the project.

-## Contributing
+## Contributions

-Include guidelines for contributing to the project, such as how to report issues or submit pull requests.
+The main contributors to the code are Lev Barash and Arman Babakhani.
+The main contributions to designing the algorithm has been done by Prof. Itay Hen.

 ## License